w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

-* provide text alternatives that present equivalent information as that contained in informative images, by using one of the following:
+* provide text alternatives that present equivalent information as that contained in informative images, by using the following mechanisms:
-  * including a boilerplate description that would then be completed and maintained through the development and authoring phases
+  * boilerplate descriptions that would then be completed and maintained through the development and authoring phases
-  * complementing thumbnails and icons with adjacent textual information, for example in a news headline
+  * adjacent textual information to complement images and icons, for example in a news headline
-  * providing a text alternative that describes the information conveyed by the image
+  * text alternatives that describe the information conveyed by images
 * apply the appropriate contrast ratio to images that are necessary to understand the contents
-* design user interfaces that support use of styled text instead of images of text when the technology in use can provide the desired visual presentation
+* use styled text instead of images of text when the technology in use can provide the desired visual presentation
-* design user interfaces with alternatives to visual CAPTCHA, for example auditory CAPTCHA, logical CAPTCHA, and biometrics
+* provide alternatives to CAPTCHA and biometrics, for example by providing visual, auditory, and logical CAPTCHA
+* explain the issues associated with relying only on one form of biometrics and CAPTCHA, and describe alternative approaches for authentication
 * identify related requirements for developers to code alternative texts for informative images

 ### Teaching Ideas for Topic